tomday8/tomday8/README.md

 # Hi there, I'm Tom Day 👋

-I'm learning to be a software engineer via an apprenticeship with [Makers Academy](https://makers.tech).
-Currently on placement as a Software Developer on an infrastructure team focused on [Apache Kafka](https://kafka.apache.org).
+I'm a Software Engineer currently on placement with an infrastructure team focused on [Apache Kafka](https://kafka.apache.org).
+I've recently graduated with a Level 4 Certification (with Distinction) via an apprenticeship with [Makers Academy](https://makers.tech).

 ## 🔧 Technologies & Tools

-These are some of the technologies I have used, experience levels vary and this list is by no means exhaustive.
+These are some of the technologies I've used, experience levels vary and this list is by no means exhaustive.

 ![Static Badge](https://img.shields.io/badge/Cucumber-%2323D96C?style=flat&logo=cucumber&logoColor=white)
 ![Static Badge](https://img.shields.io/badge/Cypress-%2369D3A7?style=flat&logo=cypress&logoColor=white)